benhonda/rpi4-remote-nas-server-with-omv5-and-nextcloud/README.md

 ### Configure Permissions

-Back in our SSH Terminal, we need to set permissions on our newly mounted HD.
+Back in our Terminal, we need to set permissions on our newly mounted HD.
 First, we need the mount point path.
 We can find this by going into the `/srv/` directory and typing `ls` to view the folder contents.
 You should see something like `dev-disk-by-label-XXX`.
 The mount point path is therefore `/srv/dev-disk-by-label-XXX`.

 Now that we have this, enter the following commands to configure a couple permissions:
 ```